matter-labs/zksync-era/zkstack_cli/README.md

 Toolkit for creating and managing ZK Stack chains. `ZK Stack CLI` facilitates the creation and management of ZK Stacks.
 Commands are interactive but can also accept arguments via the command line.

-### Dependencies

-Follow [these instructions](https://github.com/matter-labs/zksync-era/blob/main/docs/guides/setup-dev.md) to set up dependencies on your machine.
-Ignore the Environment section for now.

 ### Installation

 You can use `zkstackup` to install and manage `zkstack`: